quicken/aws-static-hosting/README.md

+## 🆕 Repository Update

+New: For environments requiring more enterprise like security, I have added a more sophisticated JWT-based authentication solution as an alternative to the basic authentication demonstrated in the YouTube tutorial.

+### Project Reorganisation
+• **Basic Authentication**: Moved to basic-auth/ subfolder (YouTube tutorial code)
+• **JWT Authentication**: New jwt-auth-gateway/ - Enterprise JWT validation with AWS Cognito
+• **OAuth2 Client**: New auth-ui/ - React application implementing OAuth2 PKCE flow

+### Enterprise Authentication Solution
+The jwt-auth-gateway and auth-ui projects provide an end-to-end solution for hosting protected SPA applications in CloudFront with:

+• AWS Cognito integration
+• JWT token validation
+• OAuth2 Authorization Code with PKCE flow
+• Multi-application support under single distribution

+See individual project READMEs for complete implementation details.
+---

 # AWS-static-hosting

 This project contains code that can be useful when hosting a static JS Application that uses client-side routing behind an AWS Cloudfront distribution.